 Lust for Life (1956) starring Kirk Douglas, Anthony Quinn, directed by Vincente Minelli

-Lust for Life does a good job portraying his artistic history — although as with all Hollywood biographies, it needs to be taken with a grain of salt.
-Even so, it’s a riveting film, with a great performances by Kirk Douglas and Anthony Quinn as his friend — and in many ways his artistic opposite — Paul Gaugin.
+Lust for Life does a good job portraying his artistic history.
+Although as with all Hollywood biographies, take it with a grain of salt.
+Even so, it’s a riveting film, with a great performances by Kirk Douglas and Anthony Quinn as his friend… And in many ways his artistic opposite — Paul Gaugin.

 Lust for Life is an excellent movie, and strongly recommended.

 - Kirk Douglas (20000 Leagues Under the Sea) … Vincent Van Gogh

 - Anthony Quinn (Requiem for a Heavyweight) … Paul Gauguin

 - James Donald (Quartermass and the Pit) … Theo Van Gogh.
 Vincent’s loving supportive brother.
 He supports him financially, as well as looking after him.